Blazemeter/taurus/site/dat/docs/JMeter.md

       - http://example.com/card
       - http://example.com/checkout
 ```
+Take note: you can specify force-parent-sample on both levels - scenario and transaction.
+If both are found local (transaction) value has priority.

 ##### Include Scenario blocks
 `include-scenario` block allows you to include scenario in another one.
 You can use it to split your test plan into